Bachelor of Business (Information Systems) (Applied)

 You'll study the final compulsory common business core course, and focus on your major by studying 7 business information systems courses.

-You’ll complete courses in your major area of study, flexible courses, and the Business Design Project courses - capstone courses that relate to your supervised work placement.
+After completing your industry placement, you will return for your final year of study.
+You'll You will complete courses in your information systems major area of study, flexible courses, and the Business Design Project courses - capstone courses that bring together your theoretical learning from the first two years and your supervised industry placement relate to your supervised work placement.

 In the Business Design Project courses you'll need to produce a brief that outlines a current or potential business issue.
 You must then reflect on theory, test creative solutions, communicate the issue; and demonstrate your ability to analyse and problem-solve in a coherent manner.